Skip to content

 What to do in Levi?

-There are really a lot of things to do in Lapland in the winter, and Levi has the advantage of having everything on site: you can go skiing (alpine or Nordic), walk on the hiking trails open in winter, walk on a frozen lake and try ice fishing, go on a husky tour, chase the Northern Lights, and so on… a whole bunch of activities!
-It’s up to you to decide 🙂
+There are many things to do in Lapland during the winter, and Levi has the advantage of offering everything in one place.
+You can go alpine or cross-country skiing, walk on winter hiking trails, try ice fishing on a frozen lake, join a husky safari, chase the Northern Lights, and more.
+It’s up to you to choose what you want to experience.

 Experience a husky sled ride